oxequa/realize/README.md

     If not exists already, It will create a realize.config.yaml file.

-    You can even pass custom parameters for add the project.
+    You can even pass custom parameters for add a project.
 This is a list of the supported fields:

     ```
     --name="Project Name"  -> Name, if not specified takes the working directory name